g-leech/argmin-gravitas/_posts/2024-03-16-whats-stopping-you.markdown

 This is a class about a fatal trap that lies in wait for the brilliant but unwary young person: success; or other people’s definitions of success.

 This class is a polemic.
 I make a number of [extremely large](https://www.gleech.org/stopping#:~:text=Giant%20claims%20in%20this%20class) claims.
 Feel free to challenge them, we have time.

-Some of this class is based on personal experiences you can't verify.
-Various sociologists agree with me.

 <br><br>